-The curriculum of the School of Letters is designed to permit students to complete course work for the MA in Literature or MFA in Creative Writing in four or five summer sessions.
+The curriculum of the School of Letters is designed to permit students to complete the 30 hours of course work for the MA in Literature or MFA in Creative Writing in four or five summer sessions.
 The MA in Literature/Theology program is designed to be completed in a single academic year bracketed by two summers.
 The School of Letters sessions are approximately six weeks long, running from early June to mid-July.
 Typically students enroll in two classes per summer.

 The degrees programs are:

 To learn more about the Sewanee School of Letters, we invite you to watch this video: